Hmerman6006/UrovoTestScanWedgeIntentApi/README.md

 Tested on Urovo DT50Q, but does not create the profile or gather the intent barcode on scan yet.

 # How it works
 The SW Utility creates the profile and sets the profile params with the Api categories in the activity's `onCreate` method.
-The Main Activity's `onStart` method registers a brodcast receiver to listen to scanner status.
+The Main Activity's `onStart` method registers a broadcast receiver to listen to scanner status.